depscloud/deps.cloud/content/en/docs/services/indexer.md

 When the indexing process is complete, all of this is cleaned up.

 One thing to be wary of when deploying to your infrastructure is the concurrency induced by the number of `--workers`.
-A single worker can process a large number of repositories fairly quick.
+A single worker can process many repositories fairly quick.
 Two workers is often more than sufficient.